sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ### Capacity Planning

-1. Capacity Planning uses DevOps teams as units (i.e. not individuals)
+1. Capacity Planning uses DevOps teams as units (i.e., not individuals)
 2. IT-Enabled Projects are assigned a combination of pre-defined DevOps team(s)

 ### Architecture